czheng4/LifeJournal/README.md

-# Diary
+# LifeJournal
 Have you ever tired of switching among your album, note, music, and calendar apps in your desktop?
-This app combine them all to give you more convinience to keep track of your daily basis.
+The LifeJournal combine them all to give you more convinience to keep track of your daily basis.

 ## Installation
-This project is built on the top of electron.
-If you havn't installed electron on your computer.
-Here is the link: https://electronjs.org/docs/tutorial/installation.
-Run theses command lines below to install the external libraries.
+The LifeJournal is built on the top of [electron](https://electronjs.org/docs/tutorial/installation) and [node.js](https://nodejs.org/en/download/).
+Run theses command lines below to install the external libraries after you install node.js and electron.

 ```bash
 npm install jquery